SutubraResearch/SutubraResearch.github.io/index.md

 **How We Work**

 - **Advanced Models**: We use well-established energy system models to give you useful and practical advice.
-- **Tailored Solutions**: We know that every client is different, so we adjust our models to better fit your specific needs.
+- **Tailored Solutions**: We know that every client is different, so we adjust our models or create bespoke ones to better fit your specific needs.
 - **Working with Experts**: We collaborate with leading academics to improve our methods and stay at the forefront of new developments.
 - **Staying Informed**: We keep up with the latest research to make sure our methods and models are up-to-date.
-- **Thorough Analysis**: We use solid mathematical and computing methods to make sure our advice is both useful and reliable.
+- **Thorough Analysis**: We use rigorous mathematical and computing methods to make sure our advice is both useful and reliable.

-By putting all these pieces together, we aim to help you not just adapt to changes in the energy sector, but to be a part of leading that change.
+By putting all these pieces together, we aim to help you not just adapt to the energy transition, but to be a part of leading the change.

 **People**

-**Cameron Wade** is the founder and principal of Sutubra Research.
-Prior to founding Sutubra, Cameron was a member of the Institute for Integrated Energy Systems at the University of Victoria, where he developed novel modelling techniques and performed analyses on energy system transition pathways for Western Canada.
-Cameron has co-authored numerous peer-reviewed journal articles and is an invited speaker to international energy system modelling conferences.
-Cameron holds a BSc in Physics and Mathematics (double major) from Acadia University where he graduated as a University Scholar and a 3-time All-Canadian in football.
-He also holds a MSc in Physics and a MSc in Mathematical Engineering.
-Before his work in energy systems, Cameron was part of the Advanced Concepts Team at the European Space Agency.
+**Cameron Wade** is the Founder and Principal of Sutubra Research.
+Before establishing Sutubra, he was affiliated with the Institute for Integrated Energy Systems at the University of Victoria.
+During his tenure there, he innovated new modeling techniques and conducted in-depth analyses of energy transition pathways in Western Canada.
+Cameron has co-authored several peer-reviewed journal articles and is a regular presenter at international conferences on energy system modeling.
+He earned a BSc in Physics and Mathematics as a double major from Acadia University, where he distinguished himself as a University Scholar and a three-time All-Canadian in football.
+In addition to this, he holds an MSc in Physics and another MSc in Mathematical Engineering.
+Prior to his focus on energy systems, he was a member of the Advanced Concepts Team at the European Space Agency.